-In 1989, the ASB published a Preface to its standards written by eminent actuary Edward A. Lew.
-The Preface provided excellent insight into the nature of professions and the role that professionalism standards and disciplinary procedures play, with specific reference to those of the actuarial profession.
+In 1989, the ASB published a Preface to its standards that provided insight into the nature of professions and the role that professionalism standards and disciplinary procedures play, with specific reference to those of the actuarial profession.

 Since that time, there have been significant developments in the structure of the professionalism standards and disciplinary procedures of the actuarial profession.
 The ASB determined that it would be beneficial to adopt an introduction to the standards to offer actuaries guidance on the ASB's operations, the content and format of standards, and the ASB's intent with respect to certain terms that appear frequently in the text of the standards themselves.
-For these reasons, the ASB withdrew the Preface and prepared the Introduction to the Actuarial Standards of Practice (Introduction) in 2004.
+For these reasons, the ASB withdrew the Preface and prepared the Introduction to the Actuarial Standards of Practice in 2004.